Let’s talk about Israel and Palestine. Or not.

 What I do know for sure is if we can’t talk about conflictive issues like Palestine and Israel amongst friends in a rational, respectful and productive way, we can’t expect enemies to do so.

 Besides going a little crazy in a good way, Susan Macaulay created and curates Amazing Women Rock, SheQuotes and My Alzheimer’s Story.
-She also helps people with public speaking, confidence building, writing and editing.

 P.S.
 Here’s a simple explanation of the core issues from the Jewish Voice for Peace: